adamcysec/adamcysec.github.io/_posts/design/2023-01-04-PyTorch-dependency-confusion.md

 There are a handful of individuals in GitHub issue [#8606](https://github.com/pypa/pip/issues/8606) that believe we should modify the behavior of `pip` , but the maintainers have [stated](https://github.com/pypa/pip/issues/8606#issuecomment-1370303166) that changes to `pip` is not an easy task and current improvements are done by volunteers.
 A major behavior change will most likely take funding to come to fruition.

 But what other options do we have?
 User [jcozar87](https://github.com/jcozar87) has documented our [current options](https://github.com/pypa/pip/issues/8606#issuecomment-1160838686)!
-The simplest one is to implemented a dummy package in pypi.org.
+The simplest one is to implement a dummy package in pypi.org.
 All you have to do is create the same package name in pypi.org, but set the version to `0.0.0` .
 That way your 3rd party indexer will always take precedence.

 ## What did PyTorch Do?